U.S. Army Quartermaster Museum

 If any content is not displaying properly, try using a public/commercial network.

-Effective 15 June 2015, anyone coming to Fort Gregg-Adams, that does not have a federal government-issued identification card, will be subject to a background check before being allowed to enter the installation.
+Effective 15 June 2015, anyone coming to Fort Lee, that does not have a federal government-issued identification card, will be subject to a background check before being allowed to enter the installation.
 These individuals will need to go to the Visitor Control Center (VCC) for a background check and an access pass, which can then be used at any gate.
-Those who show a common access card (CAC card), Military ID, Military Dependent ID, or a federal government-issued PIV won’t be affected.
+Those who show a common access card (CAC card), Military ID, Military Dependent ID, or a federal government-issued PIV won't be affected.
 For questions concerning post access, contact the Dukes Visitor Control Center at 804-734-5053.

 About the U.S. Army Quartermaster Museum